crypt0rr/kb/content/tools/framework/impacket/ntlmrelayx-py/index.md

   -ts                   Adds timestamp to every logging output -debug                Turn DEBUG output ON
   -t TARGET, --target TARGET
                         Target to relay the credentials to, can be an IP, hostname or URL like domain\username@host:port (domain\username and port are optional, and don't forget to escape the '\').
 If unspecified, it will relay back to the client') -tf TARGETSFILE       File that contains targets by hostname or full URL, one per line -w                    Watch the target file for changes and update target list automatically (only valid with -tf) -i, --interactive     Launch an smbclient or LDAP console insteadof executing a command after a successful relay.
 This console will listen locally on a tcp port and can be reached with for example netcat.
   -ip INTERFACE_IP, --interface-ip INTERFACE_IP
                         IP address of interface to bind SMB and HTTP servers --smb-port SMB_PORT   Port to listen on smb server --http-port HTTP_PORT
+                        Port(s) to listen on HTTP server.
+Can specify multiple ports by separating them with `,`, and ranges with `-`.
+Ex: `80,8000-8010`
-                        Port to listen on http server --wcf-port WCF_PORT   Port to listen on wcf server --raw-port RAW_PORT   Port to listen on raw server -ra, --random         Randomize target selection
+  --wcf-port WCF_PORT   Port to listen on wcf server --raw-port RAW_PORT   Port to listen on raw server --no-multirelay       If set, disable multi-host relay (SMB and HTTP servers) -ra, --random         Randomize target selection
   -r SMBSERVER          Redirect HTTP requests to a file:// path on SMBSERVER -l LOOTDIR, --lootdir LOOTDIR